-Videos and solutions to help Grade 5 students learn how to find the area of rectangles with whole-by-mixed and whole-by-fractional number side lengths by tiling, record by drawing, and relate to fraction multiplication.
+Videos, examples, solutions, and lessons to help Grade 5 students learn how to find the area of rectangles with whole-by-mixed and whole-by-fractional number side lengths by tiling, record by drawing, and relate to fraction multiplication.

 New York State Common Core Math Module 5, Grade 5, Lesson 10